 Alignment option works only for when you have a multiple line text; it does not change the position of the watermark in relation to the photo.

 At size, you can adjust the size of the text watermark (same for graphic watermarks) as well as its position with the Inset panel option.
+Don’t make the classic beginner’s mistake of making a huge watermark with reduced opacity all over your picture – it isn’t professional looking and there are better methods for protecting your work if you are so concerned about it.

 Fit will make the watermark to occupy the whole width of the photo, whereas Fill will make the graphic watermark appear full-sized as you upload the logo